generalroboticslab/SymMatika/README.md

 - when searching for explicit mappings (i.e. some *f* s.t. *f(x_1, ... , x_n) = y* for input variables *x_1, ... , x_n* and target variable *y*), the last column must be the target variable and the previous columns are inputs
 - when searching for implicit relations (i.e. no known target variable, common in discovering physical invariants), the first column is the trial number (i.e. 1 or 2), the second column is time, and the subsequent columns correspond to variables

+> 💡 **Note:** When multiple data distributions are present, include index number for each sample in the leftmost column

 To ensure fast runtimes, we recommend using datasets with < 10,000 samples, as runtimes scale massively with large datasets.
 This is not a requirement, but merely a suggestion.
 For discovering implicit relations, we can only support discovery in physical systems of up to four variables.

 ## Running